mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 The most common way to validate machine learning models is by leaving out a random subset of the data, training the model on the remaining data, and then measuring performance by making predictions on the left-out subset.
 K-fold cross-validation, as described in \autoref{k-fold-cross-validation-on-isadetect-dataset}, is a more robust variant of the train-test split that repeats this process multiple times with different splits.
 However, our goal is to develop a \ac{CNN} model that is able to discover features from binary executables of unseen \acp{ISA}.

 To validate whether our model generalizes to \acp{ISA} not present in the training data, we use \acf{LOGO CV}, using the \acp{ISA} as the groups (see \autoref{leave-one-group-out-cross-validation} for a description of \ac{LOGO CV}).
 In other words, we train models for validation using binaries from 22 out of our 23 \acp{ISA} from the ISAdetect dataset, using the single held-out group as the validation set.

-Repeating this process for each group and aggregating the results, we get a strong indication of how the model performs on previously unseen \acp{ISA}.
+Since \ac{LOGO CV} trains a distinct model for each fold (one for each held-out \ac{ISA}), we initialize each model with the same random seed across all 23 folds.
+This ensures identical starting weights, allowing us to attribute performance differences across folds to the difficulty in classifying each held-out ISA rather than to variations in initial conditions.
+We can then average performance metrics across folds to obtain a measure of how well that particular model configuration generalizes to unseen \acp{ISA}.

 ### Testing on other datasets